-1 University of Dayton Faculty Policy and Governance Handbook, August 2009, Section IV.4.C.2, http://provost.udayton.edu/facresources/FacHandbook/FacultyHandbook.html
+&lt;sup>1 University of Dayton Faculty Policy and Governance Handbook, August 2009, Section IV.4.C.2, http://provost.udayton.edu/facresources/FacHandbook/FacultyHandbook.html

 1. Annual/biennial reviews - conducted by administrators as specified by the unit.
-At least biennially, every tenured faculty member is expected to submit a summary of his or her professional activities to his or her Chairperson and, in consultation with the Chairperson, set individual professional goals and review work toward previously set goals2.
+At least biennially, every tenured faculty member is expected to submit a summary of their professional activities to their Chairperson and, in consultation with the Chairperson, set individual professional goals and review work toward previously set goals.